radar/ryanbigg.com/_posts/2019-09-19-hiring-juniors-2019.markdown

 -----

 But where do we find these developers?
-Well, to start with need to lower our bar for engineering talent and not be so caught up on hiring the best-of-the-best _now_, but instead we should be investing more in people's future potential.
+Well, to start with we need to lower our bar for engineering talent and not be so caught up on hiring the best-of-the-best _now_, but instead we should be investing more in people's future potential.
 We should be hiring junior developers and training them up.

 A very smart person once said this: <confucious tweet>